 //

-PERCY JACKSON AND THE OLYMPIANS is based on a young adult, fantasy book series by Rick Riordan.
-It has been much anticipated with fans expecting the made for television tale remain true to the enormous epic, super-natural, original story.
-Luckily, they were not disappointed.
+PERCY JACKSON AND THE OLYMPIANS is based on a young adult fantasy book series by Rick Riordan.
+It has been much anticipated, with fans expecting the made-for-television tale remain true to the enormous, epic, supernatural, original story.
+Luckily, they were not disappointed.ย

 Esta Rosevear